biotope/biotope-preview/README.md

 }
 ```

-Please make sure that your configuration matches the TypeScript interface IStoryConfiguration defined in the preview package.
+Please make sure that your configuration matches the TypeScript interface IComponentConfiguration defined in the preview package.

 ### Generating the preview
 Since @biotope/preview uses your components' compiled source code inside the dist folder, before generating the preview you need to run